nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

 system!
 You would be correct.
 But, bear with us.
 We're not done yet.

-One of the most important things we want to do is to is to have the ability to easily control the amount of output coming out of the simulation; and we also want to save those data to a file so we can refer back to it later.
+One of the most important things we want to do is to have the ability to easily control the amount of output coming out of the simulation; and we also want to save those data to a file so we can refer back to it later.
 We can use the mid-level trace helpers